Dr Katie McDermott

 My broad interest is animal science and nutrition.
 I have a strong interest in understanding what influences efficient utilisation of feed and how this is influenced by the animal’s resident microbial community.
 I am interested in the way in which the gut microbiota interact with the host animal in health and disease and in turn, how the microbiota are controlled and selected for by the host.
 More broadly, I am interested in studying sustainable ways of improving animal health, efficiency and productivity whilst reducing feed waste, minimising land use and decreasing environmental pollution.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://biologicalsciences.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - British Society of Animal Science

-I am involved with the teaching of animal science modules, tutorials and UG projects.
+I am involved with the teaching of animal science modules, tutorials and supervision of UG projects.